Understanding the += Operator in Python

 Normal Python Addition and Assignment: Concatenate " World" to

-string in a shorter and cleaner way.
++=Operator: Append " World" to the existinggreetingstring in a shorter and cleaner way.

 Normal Python Addition and Assignment: